Aliases for GM2A Gene

 External Ids for GM2A Gene

 This gene encodes a small glycolipid transport protein which acts as a substrate specific co-factor for the lysosomal enzyme beta-hexosaminidase A. Beta-hexosaminidase A, together with GM2 ganglioside activator, catalyzes the degradation of the ganglioside GM2, and other molecules containing terminal N-acetyl hexosamines.
 Mutations in this gene result in GM2-gangliosidosis type AB or the AB variant of Tay-Sachs disease.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Nov 2009]

 GeneCards Summary for GM2A Gene

 GM2A (GM2 Ganglioside Activator) is a Protein Coding gene.
-Diseases associated with GM2A include gm2-gangliosidosis, ab variant and tay-sachs disease.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include beta-N-acetylhexosaminidase activity and sphingolipid activator protein activity.
+Diseases associated with GM2A include Gm2-Gangliosidosis, Ab Variant and Tay-Sachs Disease.
+Among its related pathways are Sphingolipid metabolism and Lysosome.
+Gene Ontology (GO) annotations related to this gene include enzyme activator activity and phospholipase activator activity.

 The large binding pocket can accommodate several single chain phospholipids and fatty acids, GM2A also exhibits some calcium-independent phospholipase activity (By similarity).
 Binds gangliosides and stimulates ganglioside GM2 degradation.
 It stimulates only the breakdown of ganglioside GM2 and glycolipid GA2 by beta-hexosaminidase A. It extracts single GM2 molecules from membranes and presents them in soluble form to beta-hexosaminidase A for cleavage of N-acetyl-D-galactosamine and conversion to GM3 (By similarity).
 Has cholesterol transfer activity (PubMed:17552909).